 Project proponents are encouraged to read the entire document and cross-reference interrelated project activities in each category.
-This document is one component of the ACCG project development package (link).
+This document is one component of the ACCG Project Development & Support Process.
 This document is a living document that will be updated periodically, as warranted.